surveycto/decrypt/README.md

 ### Features

-* Decrypt data encrypted using AES.
+* Decrypt data encrypted using AES, an extremely popular and secure encryption standard.
 * Decrypt multiple pieces of data in one field plug-in.

+Note: This field plug-in currently only supports AES-CBC decryption.
+If popular enough, we could add other modes, such as AES-GCM.
+If you don't know what those are, don't worry, you don't have to know them to use this field plug-in.

 ### Requirements